-- 92. Recombinant Erythropoietin (r-EPO) is not a Specified Substance; it is a Prohibited Substance whose usage is banned out-of-competition as well as in-competition.
-The Athlete has not established that her anti-doping rule violations were not intentional, nor even adduced any evidence or explanation regarding the origin of the r-EPO in her urine samples or her usage of this Prohibited Substance. - 93.
-Therefore, taking into account the evidence produced by the Appellant, the Panel concludes that none of the necessary conditions set forth in the IAAF Rules (i.e. Rule 40.5, 40.6 and 40.7) for eliminating or reducing the period of Ineligibility are satisfied in the present case.
-Consequently, the Panel concludes that the sanction to be imposed on the Athlete for her first anti-doping rule violations shall be a four-year period of ineligibility, starting on 17 July 2015 which is the date when the provisional suspension, which is still running, was imposed on the athlete in accordance with Rule 40.11 of the IAAF Rules.
+97. Therefore, taking into account the evidence produced by the Appellant, the Panel concludes that none of the necessary conditions set forth in the IAAF Rules (i.e. Rule 40.5, 40.6 and 40.7) for eliminating or reducing the period of Ineligibility are satisfied in the present case.
+Consequently, the Panel concludes that the sanction to be imposed on the Athlete for his first anti-doping rule violations shall be a four-year period of ineligibility, starting on 15 July 2015 which is the date when the athlete voluntarily accepted to serve a provisional suspension, which is still running in accordance with Rule 40.11 of the IAAF Rules.